KingsleyChimezie/mongodb-easy-install-windows/NOTES.md

 # NOTES:
-### The following notes are notes that were writen for myself as a reference point to my discoveries or useful information.
+    The following notes are notes that were writen for myself as a reference point to my discoveries or useful information.

+> ## 2017-11-11
+* Discovered that tabs / white spaces within variables are affective.
+Caused problems with a directory link.
+Issue resolved after discovery

 > ## 2017-11-10
 * CALL command has a return - it will return a function as long as there is no EXIT command within the function.